acartine/nifty/README.md

 Then you will be able to edit tests and code and immediately see the results.

 #### Datastore Persistence
 The datastore persists via a Docker volume.
-When `make test` is executed, it wipes the datestore to ensure repeatable test results.
+When `make test` or `make test-integration` is executed, it wipes the datestore to ensure repeatable test results.
 This is good to keep in mind if you run tests and then find all your links are gone.
 If you find this behavior annoying, the make commands can be further refactored so that wiping is optional.

 You can also manually wipe the datastore at any time (provided you have killed all the running containers) by running